lscott98/setting-up-protonvpn/README.md

 ## Languages Used

-* None
+- None

 ---

 ## Environments Used

-* macOS (Mac Pro 2019)
+- macOS (Mac Pro 2019)
-* Microsoft Azure
+- Microsoft Azure
-* Windows 10 Virtual Machine
+- Windows 11 Virtual Machine

 ---

 ## Technologies / Services Used

-* ProtonVPN
+- ProtonVPN
-* Microsoft Azure Virtual Machines
+- Microsoft Azure Virtual Machines
-* Microsoft Remote Desktop
+- Microsoft Remote Desktop
-* WhatIsMyIPAddress.com
+- WhatIsMyIPAddress.com

 ---

 ## VPN Usage in IT Environments

 VPNs are widely used in IT environments to ensure security, primarily for connecting to remote networks.
-They also encrypt traffic and disguise IP addresses, reducing the risk of packet exposure and improving privacy while reducing security risks.
+They will also encrypt traffic and disguise IP addresses, thus reducing the risk of packet exposure and improving privacy while reducing security risks.

 ---